gemgeek/airbnb-clone-project/README.md

 - **Product Owner**: Defines project goals, prioritizes features, and represents user needs.

+# 🛠 Technology Stack

+Our AirBnB Clone project leverages a set of powerful technologies that work together to deliver a robust and scalable application:

+- **Django**: A high-level Python web framework used for building the backend and RESTful APIs.
+It handles business logic, routing, and integrates with the database.
+- **PostgreSQL**: A reliable and powerful relational database system that stores application data such as users, bookings, and properties.
+- **GraphQL**: An API query language that allows flexible data fetching, enabling the frontend to request exactly what it needs.
+- **HTML/CSS/JavaScript**: Core web technologies for building and styling the user interface.
+- **React (optional)**: A modern JavaScript library that can be used for building dynamic frontend components.
+- **Docker**: Containerization tool to ensure consistent environments and simplify deployment.
+- **Git & GitHub**: Version control and collaboration platform for managing source code.

 ---
 🚀 *This project is part of the ProDev Full-Stack Development course.*